SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/aws/aws_guardduty.md

 type: intake

 ## Overview
-AWS GuardDuty is a service that detects potential security issue within your network.
+AWS GuardDuty is a service that detects potential security issues within your network.

 !!! warning
     This format is still in beta, please use it wisely.